bryanbcook/PSBlogger/README.md

    Get-BloggerPost -PostId <postid>
    ```

-   You can also persist the post to disk as HTML in the current directory.
+   You can also persist the post to disk as HTML or markdown in the current directory.

+   When using `HTML` format, files are saved as `<postid>.html`

+   When using `Markdown` format, files are saved as `<title>.md`

    ```
-   Get=BloggerPost -PostId <postid> -Format HTML
+   Get-BloggerPost -PostId <postid> -Format HTML Get-BloggerPost -PostId <postid> -Format Markdown
    ```

    You can also specify an output directory.